Sign In Register

 Healthcare Facilities36

-Simpson has an average annual temperature of 55°F (13°C).
+Simpson experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 29°F in January while summers reach 81°F in July.
-Annual precipitation is 31.7 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 31.7 inches.
+The area receives 17.6 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,335 feet.

 Temperature